 Whether you are an all in Dis-nerd or are simply looking for some trip planning advice for your upcoming Disney vacation…there is something for you here!

 Walt Disney World and Disneyland are amazing vacation spots with more to offer than most people think.
-Listen, I love Disney…but I didn’t always. (gasp!)
-I didn’t grow up going on Disney vacations, and when I went the first time I wasn’t super impressed.
+Listen, I didn’t grow up going on Disney vacations, and when I went the first time I wasn’t super impressed (gasp!).

+I appreciate and enjoy Disney far more now, but am not nearly the Disney fan that my husband is.
 The Disney experience is not an amusement park with ride after ride that will have your stomach in your feet.
 It’s an immersive experience that puts you in the story.
 And it’s all in the details.
-That attention to detail and top-notch customer service makes me a little giddy, I admit.
+It’s that attention to detail and top-notch customer service makes me a little giddy, I admit.

 So integrate a little or a lot of Disney into your life.
 We’re here to help!